BIMSBbioinfo/janggu/README.rst

 ::

+   pip install janggu[tf]
-   pip install janggu
+   pip install janggu[tf_gpu]

-The janggu neural network model depends on tensorflow which you have to install depending on whether you want to use GPU support or CPU only.
-To install tensorflow type
+Alternatively, you can install tensorflow and it's dependencies also via conda.

 ::